cgadski/autotude/README.md

 I've patched Altitude (not fully open source) to serialize game state to a stream of `Update` messages.
 An `Update` is roughly a screenshot of _all_ game-relevant state at a given moment in time besides map geometry.
 This ncludes information not normally available to a player like positions of off-screen planes, powerups held by enemies, and exact health/energy values of all planes.

 Once gzipped, streaming a game as a series of `Update` messages (see `proto/update.proto`) is roughly as efficient as the netcode used by the game but much less arcane.
-Most importantly, `Updates` don't require the reader to simulate any parts of the game, and provide all "game objects" as .
+Most importantly, `Updates` don't require the reader to simulate any parts of the game.

 A replay (extension `.pb`) is just a gzipped sequence of length-delimited `Update` messages.